WASasquatch/was-node-suite-comfyui/README.md

    - Models will be stored in `ComfyUI/models/blip/checkpoints/`
  - CLIPTextEncode (NSP): Parse Noodle Soup Prompts
  - Constant Number
- - Debug to Console (Debug pretty much anything to the console window)
+ - Dictionary to Console: Print a dictionary input to the console
  - Image Analyze
    - Black White Levels
    - RGB Levels